-Unless disclosed in the following table, the carrying amount of the Group's current and non-current borrowings approximate their fair value.
-The fair values have been calculated by discounting the expected future cash flows at prevailing market interest rates varying from 7.96%-9.51% (2011: 5.81%-9.95%) depending on the type of borrowing.
+The carrying amount of the Group's current and non-current borrowings approximate their fair value.
+The fair values have been calculated by discounting the expected future cash flows at prevailing market interest rates varying from 3.86%-5.16% (2012: 7.96%-9.51%) depending on the type of borrowing.